🔂

 , and tezos-accuser.service

-are created, continue with these steps:- 1.Enable the services using
+are created, continue with these steps:

 sudo systemctl status tezos-node.service tezos-baker.service tezos-accuser.service